ryansenn/torchless/README.md

 ## Roadmap

-The current work is centered on improving execution speed.
-I am rewriting some of the transformer modules in C for integrating SIMD and custom CUDA kernels.
+The current work is centered on improving execution speed

 <br>